YAK & BREW

 1. Preparing the millet

-2. Steaming the Millet
+2. Cooking the Millet

 💡 Pro tip: Don’t skip the cooling step - adding yeast to hot millet will kill it, and your brew won’t ferment.